 - Mediated discussion on patient cases centered around health disparities

 Our current efforts for diversity and community outreach are detailed below:

 This interdisciplinary committee was created to promote and ensure diversity and inclusivity among our residents, faculty, staff, and clinic.
 We aim to advance diversity through:

 - discussion and education to create an environment of respect of varied backgrounds – both of our patients and of each other,

 - active engagement through service and social justice to address health inequity in our community.

 The Neighborhood MED mentorship program provides medical enrichment opportunities to underserved and disadvantaged undergraduate students through resident physician mentorship.
 This program has supported individuals who seek a career in medicine and are dedicated to serving the greater Long Beach community.
 Activities include medical workshops, clinical exposure through shadowing, conferences, and guidance for applying to medical school.
 We are so proud to share that several graduates of this program have been accepted into medical school!

-We have started a weekly free clinic at The LGBTQ Center of Long Beach later this year in order to provide primary and acute care, and decrease barriers for access to quality primary care.
-In addition, we also have a weekly LGBTQ Clinic, where all patients, regardless of insurance or ability to pay, are seen.
+We have started a bi-weekly LGBTQ Clinic, where all patients, regardless of insurance or ability to pay, are seen.
 Our residents are trained to provide everything—including pre-exposure prophylaxis, gender-affirming hormones, STD treatment, and preventive care for LGBTQ patients.

 Doc Is In